 If the embers have turned grey and ashy, you can cook directly onto the embers.
 However, if they are still glowing bright orange, then ideally use a trivet or some rocks to elevate the skillet a couple of inches above the coals.

-Just because camping season is over, doesn’t mean you need to retire this recipe until next spring!
-By making it in the slow cooker you can come home from a long day at work to a piping hot meal that the entire family will love.
+By preparing and cooking this campfire stew recipe in a slow cooker you can come home from a long day at work to a piping hot meal that the entire family will love.

-Once you’ve made this recipe once, and threreby know your family are big fans, why not double the quantities and freeze the leftovers for another night.
-A zero effort win win ;)
+Once you’ve made this recipe once, and thereby know your family are big fans.
+Why not double the quantities and freeze the leftovers for another night?

 What to Serve with Cowboy Stew?